 A revised set of new agreements is completed between the Joint Venture partnership and the owner and operator of the Baobab FPSO which provides motivation for long-term investments and contributes to successful co-operation

-The Baobab Phase 4 drilling campaign resumed in April 2018 after a break since 2016.
-With three more wells added, making a total of 11, the average production reaches 30,000 bbl/day at a significantly higher oil price level than in the previous year.
+The Baobab Phase 4 drilling campaign resumed in April 2018.
+Three more wells were added, making a total of 11, and the average production reaches 30,000 bbl/day.
 In November Baobab field produced the one hundred-millionth barrel of oil.